Incorporating NODE with Pre-trained Neural Differential Operator for Learning Dynamics: Introduction

-In this paper, to reduce the reliance on the numerical solver, we propose to incorporate common knowledge on estimating the derivatives from the trajectory samples to guide the training of NODE.
-The intuition is that: the differential operator is common for different functions.
-If we can obtain an estimation of the derivatives by learning a differential operator on a class of functions, it can directly provide guidance on learning the underlying derivatives of NODE, which is not only unaffected by the numerical instability of the ODE solver, but also help reduce the accumulated error of the solver along integrating times.
-Motivated by the popular pre-training techniques in machine learning \cite{yang2019xlnet,devlin2018bert,radford2018improving,He_2019_ICCV,goyal2017accurate,yanai2015food}, we mine the common knowledge on estimating derivatives by pre-training a neural differential operator on a pre-designed library of symbolic functions.
-Specifically, the symbolic functions are composed of diverse types of functional basis such as triangle basis and polynomial basis.
+In this paper, we propose another approach to stabilize the training of NODE, which leverages the knowledge on derivative calculation mined from various types of functions to guide the training of NODE.
+The intuition is that: the differential operator is common for different functions and the learned knowledge can be transferred to the target dynamics (which has been verified in other machine learning tasks \cite{yang2019xlnet,devlin2018bert,radford2018improving,He_2019_ICCV,goyal2017accurate,yanai2015food}).
+We mine the knowledge by pre-training a neural differential operator (NDO) on a pre-designed library of basis functions.
+Specifically, the basis functions are composed of diverse types of functional basis such as triangle basis and polynomial basis.
 The NDO maps the trajectories of these functions to their derivatives.
-We provide theoretical guarantee on that the output of NDO can well approximate the ground truth derivatives by proper tuning the complexity of the library.
+We test on various dynamics and show that the estimations of NDO are more accurate and robust compared with traditional derivative estimation methods such as finite difference.

-Next, when we learn an unknown dynamics, we first input the training points of the dynamics to the pre-trained neural differential operator to get the estimated derivatives.
-Then we use this estimation as another supervised signal in the training process of NODE by constraining the distance between estimated derivatives and the output derivatives of NODE.
+Since the pre-training process does not rely on the numerical solver, we leverage the output of NDO as an auxiliary supervised signal to help the training of NODE.
+Specifically, when we learn unknown dynamics, we first input the training points of the dynamics to the pre-trained NDO to get the estimated derivatives.
+Then we use these estimations as another supervised signal in the training process of NODE by constraining the distance between estimated derivatives and the output derivatives of NODE.
 We name this neural ODEs algorithm as \emph{NDO-NODE}.

-We conduct experiments on various of dynamics including physical dynamics, stiff ODEs and real-world dynamics governed by differential equations to verify the effectiveness of NDO-NODE.
-Results show that our proposed NDO-NODE can consistently improve both the interpolation and extrapolation accuracy.
-Furthermore, we observe that NDO-NODE are robust to noisy and incomplete observations compared with the baselines.
+We conduct experiments on various dynamics including physical dynamics, stiff ODEs, and real-world dynamics governed by differential equations to verify the effectiveness of NDO-NODE.
+Experiments show that NDO-NODE can consistently improve both the interpolation and extrapolation accuracy on these tasks with one pre-trained NDO.
+Furthermore, we observe that NDO-NODE is robust to noisy and irregular-time observations compared with the baselines.